gayatripawar2001/CFT/README.md

 # CloudFormation Template README

 This README provides instructions for using the CloudFormation template provided in this repository.
-The template is designed to create
+The template is designed to create the below:
+1) An SQS queue which subscribes to a SNS topic based on a particular message type
+2) A lambda function which is listening to the SQS Queue (in point 1) events and writing themessages body to s3
+3) S3 bucket configured with versioning and lifecycle polices for that data
+4) Necessary IAM policies and roles required for this use-case
+5) Also, some improvements for this infra based on efficiency and security pointof view.
+6) Include a Readme describing the work and how to run the stack
+7) Add a script to run with the commands to run the stack

 ## Prerequisites